-Laboratory animal research is indispensable to the discovery, development, manufacture and marketing of innovative medicines that treat and prevent disease.
+Laboratory animal research is indispensable to the discovery and development of innovative medicines that treat and prevent disease.

 Our company is dedicated to the ethical and responsible treatment of all animals used in the development of medicines and vaccines.
 Decisions regarding animal care, use and welfare are made by balancing scientific knowledge and regulatory requirements with consideration of ethical and societal values.

-Any investigator proposing a study that may involve discomfort or distress, even if it is relieved by analgesics or anesthetics, must perform a literature search to assure that there is no viable alternative methodology.
 It is important to note that a large variety of nonanimal (in vitro, or test tube) studies are performed at our company prior to or instead of animal studies.
-Research animals are used only to address important scientific questions or fulfill a regulatory requirement.
-Animals involved in research within MRL are all bred specifically for research purposes.
+Research animals are used only to address important scientific questions or to fulfill a regulatory requirement.
+Animals involved in research within our company’s research laboratories are all bred specifically for research purposes.

-In our research laboratories, 96.8 percent of the research animals are rodents.
 The care and use of laboratory animals in biomedical research is highly regulated.
-In general, the regulations govern housing, feeding, veterinary care, and research project review conducted by the Institutional Animal Care and Use Committee (IACUC)/Ethical Review Committee (ERC), as well as unannounced government inspections.
-Our animal facilities are staffed with veterinarians and professional animal care technicians trained and certified as research-animal experts.
+In general, the regulations govern housing, feeding, veterinary care and research project review conducted by the Institutional Animal Care and Use Committee (IACUC)/Ethical Review Committee (ERC), as well as unannounced government inspections.
+Our animal facilities are staffed with veterinarians and animal care technicians trained and certified as research animal experts.
+In our research laboratories, 96 percent of the research animals are rodents.

 ANIMAL RESEARCH OVERSIGHT

-Animal research is highly regulated and monitored by the government, and is also internally monitored by our Quality Assurance (QA) Animal Welfare department.
-The QA Animal Welfare audit program is a comprehensive, risk-based audit and oversight program function designed to ensure that the Animal Care and Use Program at each research site meets relevant, local standards and is in compliance with all applicable legal requirements covering animal research.
+Animal research is highly regulated and monitored by health authorities.
+Internally, it is the focus of our Quality Assurance (QA) Animal Welfare department, which includes a comprehensive, risk-based audit and oversight program designed to ensure that the Animal Care and Use Program at each research site meets relevant local standards and is in compliance with all applicable legal requirements covering animal research.

-Additionally, all of our company sites hosting animal-based research have active and engaged IACUCs or ERCs that review, approve and monitor research studies.
+Additionally, all relevant sites have active and engaged IACUCs or ERCs who review, approve and monitor research studies.
 The committee membership includes veterinarians and scientists knowledgeable in animal-based research and, often, nonscientists and community members.
 Committees review proposed animal studies and animal care facilities and investigate, as appropriate, any research-animal welfare concerns.
 The IACUCs/ERCs regularly communicate with and provide status reports to our company’s institutional officials regarding animal welfare compliance.